 We ask principals and teachers to keep us updated on grade 2, 4 and 6 national assessment results and how their students are faring on reading and writing.
 We love hearing about students who have made significant progress thanks to access to new exciting books.
 You can read some of this feedback on the Hands page at Great Nonprofits.

 We regularly see students excited about reading and their new library.
 Check out the "When Dreams Come True" video on the Hands Video page to understand the impact from some students' point of view.
 We see these results year after year in letters, e-mails and videos from the schools.
 In the long-term, we hope to hear about more students staying in secondary school, doing well on CXC exams, and pursuing tertiary education.

 We consistently listen and learn about what's working and not working in what we do, and each year we find new ways to improve, expand and grow our CLASS program.
 It is thanks to our donors who consistently support us that we are able to see progress over time.

 Do you work in other places in the Caribbean, such as Haiti?
 We are keeping our focus on the Windward and Leeward Islands of the Eastern Caribbean: Antigua, Dominica, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, and Grenada.
 Though Hands has achieved a lot in the region since 2007, in some ways we have just begun; there is much more to do, from reaching more children with great new books to creating more lending libraries to helping educators raise the literacy levels of their students.
-We are wary of spreading ourselves too thin, which would reduce the effectiveness of our program—we seek to transform the child literacy landscape in the Eastern Caribbean.
-To see what the transformation we have in mind looks like, please go to our Hands Goals page.
+We are wary of spreading ourselves too thin, which would reduce the effectiveness of our program—our goal and our focus, as it has been from the beginning, is to transform the child literacy landscape in the Eastern Caribbean.